 To track clicks, Mailchimp automatically converts all links in your emails to point to our redirect scripts.
 When a recipient clicks your link, they're redirected from our server to your original URL, and we track the click.
 That helps us generate campaign reports that tell you which links your recipients clicked most.

-Use good audience-management practices to avoid being blacklisted by ISPs and anti-spam groups.
+Use good audience-management practices to avoid being denylisted (other providers may refer to it as "blacklisted") by ISPs and anti-spam groups.

 Here are a few tips for managing your audiences.

 - Don't send marketing emails to anyone who hasn't given you permission.

 - Some emails will bounce.
 There are two bounce types: a soft bounce means the recipient was temporarily unavailable, and a hard bounce means the email was undeliverable.
 Remove hard bounces immediately, because if you keep sending emails to a server after it has told you the email doesn't exist, they may block your future messages.

 - If an email soft bounces three campaigns in a row, it's best practice to clean it from your audience.
 If you send daily emails, you may want to wait longer to see if the bounce reason is resolved.

 - Unsubscribe requests should be handled immediately.